 - Community: Magento boasts of a global user community comprising most experienced and expert ecommerce developers.

-- Customisation: Magento comes with a robust templating architecture that allows customising everything to help you shape the look and feel of the website the way you want.
+- Customization: Magento comes with a robust templating architecture that allows customizing everything to help you shape the look and feel of the website the way you want.